 2017 Richard M. Marks, MD

-Our small yet robust program with support from the community and local physicians provides excellent surgical training in orthopaedics.
+Our small yet robust academic program flourishes with support from the community and local physicians and provides excellent surgical training in orthopaedic surgery.
 The information included here is designed to furnish a quick look into our program and we appreciate the opportunity to provide it to you.